 About Grace Vallo

 Welcome to my kitchen!
+My name is Grace, and I started Tastefully Grace in 2017 and now develop recipes and recipe videos to share with you full-time!
+All of my recipes have detailed step-by-step instructions and photos, to ensure you have success every time you’re in the kitchen.
 Cooking and baking with the seasons has been a part of my life since I was just a little kid.
-Here in New England, seasonal cooking is more than the fresh produce available during that time of year.
+Seasonal food is more than the fresh produce available during that time of year.
 It’s the “feeling” that you get when making popsicles or grilled meats in the summer, or a warm bowl of pasta in the winter!
-Whether it’s Spring, Summer, Fall, Winter or any holiday in between, I hope these recipes satisfy your seasonal cravings.
+Whether it’s Spring, Summer, Fall, Winter or any holiday in between, I hope these seasonal recipes satisfy your cravings.

-I’m a 28-year-old New Englander by heart and by home.
-I’ve lived in New England my whole life, developing fond memories and the tough skin of a New Englander, loving and living through the beautiful New England seasons!
+I’m a New Englander by heart and by home.
+I’ve lived here my whole life, developing fond memories and the tough skin of a New Englander, loving and living through the beautiful New England seasons!
 I grew up in a town filled with old colonial-era homes, rolling hills, orchards and berry farms – which still inspires my cooking today!

 I grew up with my dad in the kitchen, watching him carefully dice beautiful garden carrots, onion, and celery that he picked up at one of the dozen farm stands in town.
 He taught me to take my time cutting the veggies, because the TLC of the farmer, along with the TLC of the chef, is what makes a dish special.
 I also distinctly remember my childhood lunch box, filled with deli sandwiches that my mom would make, stacked high with local veggies and farm stand fresh mozzarella (New England style!).
 On weekends, I was Dad’s “little sous chef,” helping him prepare for our special Sunday dinners.
 I loved watching him experiment with seasonal ingredients to turn them into masterful creations.